On homogeneous 3-dimensional spacetimes: focus on plane waves: What's new in the non-Riemannian case.

 \subsection{The Riemannian case}

-We give here a (sketchy) proof of the classification of three dimensional homogeneous, simply connected, Riemannian manifolds.
-This will lead us, later, to the Lorentzian case where a new family of examples will be constructed due to the fact that new considerations (unlike the Riemannian situation) have to be adapted. \begin{theorem} Any simply connected homogeneous Riemannian 3-manifold $(M,g)$ is (globally) symmetric, or isometric to a 3-Riemannian group (i.e a Lie group with a left invariant Riemannian metric). \end{theorem}
+We give here a proof of the classification of three-dimensional homogeneous simply connected Riemannian manifolds. \begin{theorem} A simply connected homogeneous Riemannian 3-manifold $(M,g)$ is globally symmetric or isometric to a Lie group with a left-invariant Riemannian metric. \end{theorem}

-\begin{proof} (Sketch) denote by $G$ the identity component of the full isometry group of $(M,g)$, let $m$ be a point of $M$, and $I$ its stabilizer (which is connected).
-The isotropy representation of $I$ in $\SO(3)$ is faithful, so $\dim(I) \leq 3$.
-Since $\SO(3)$ has no two dimensional subgroups, $I$ is either three dimensional, one dimensional, or trivial.
-If the dimension is zero then we are done ($(M,g)$ is a Riemannian Lie group).
-Suppose that $I$ is three dimensional, then the sectional curvature depends only on $m$, but $M$ is homogeneous, so $M$ is globally isometric to one of the Riemannian models with constant sectional curvature.\\\\ Suppose now that $I$ is one dimensional, or, equivalently $G$ is four-dimensional. \begin{fact} the radical of $\Lie(G)$, denoted by $\sf{R}(\Lie(G))$, is non-trivial. \end{fact} \begin{proof} If not, then $G$ is, by definition, a semi-simple Lie group of dimension $4$, but in dimension four there are no semi-simple Lie groups. \end{proof}
+\begin{proof} Denote by $G$ the identity component of the full isometry group of $(M,g)$ and $\g$ its Lie algebra.
+Let $m$ be a point in $M$ whose stabilizer in $G$ is denoted by $I$ (which is a connected compact subgroup of $G$).
+The isotropy representation of $I$ in $\SO(g_m)\simeq \SO(3)$ is faithful.
+Since $\SO(3)$ has no two-dimensional subgroups then $I$ is either three-dimensional, one-dimensional, or trivial.
+If the dimension is zero then we are done (i.e. $(M,g)$ is a Riemannian Lie group).
+If $I$ is three-dimensional then the sectional curvature is constant which means that $M$ is globally isometric to one of the Riemannian models with constant sectional curvature.

+Suppose now that $I$ is one dimensional i.e. $G$ is four-dimensional. \begin{fact} The solvable radical of $\g$, denoted by $\operatorname{R}(\g)$, is non-trivial. \end{fact} \begin{proof} If not, then $G$ is by definition a semi-simple Lie group of dimension $4$ which is impossible. \end{proof}